AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/list.md

 ---
 title: Step 1.
 Getting a list of product images
+description: We will learn how to get a list of all product images.
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/
-description: We will learn how to get a list of all product images.
+keywords:
+  - REST
 ---

 # Step 1.
 Get a list of product images